-The aim of interventions is to return the child to task quickly and unobtrusively as possible.
-Take-up time should be allowed, and secondary behaviour ignored but followed up quietly later.
+The aim of interventions is to return the child to a task quickly and unobtrusively as possible.

 Sanctions

 Sanctions are intended to give children time to reflect on and adjust their behaviour.
 It must be clear why the sanction is being applied.
 We believe it is the certainty and consistency of the sanction that matters, not the severity.
 It should be the behaviour rather than the person that is punished.
 Group punishment should be avoided as it breeds resentment.
 We never use put-downs or sarcasm when applying a sanction.
 Adults should never shout at a child unless it is to get a child's attention in an emergency situation.